About the Department of Music

 Princeton’s Department of Music is at the epicenter of a musical culture that is broad and deep, reaching from edge to edge of the campus, from the classroom to the concert hall, and from faculty-led groups to those run exclusively by students.

 There are several levels of involvement that students can have with the Department of Music: Graduate students can earn a Ph.D. in one of the two main areas of our Graduate program – composition or musicology – including opportunities to focus on theory or ethnomusicology.
 Undergraduate students can major in music, in a program with emphasis on writing music or writing about music.
-Undergraduates can also earn certificates in the Program in Musical Performance, both as Music Majors and as majors of other departments.
+Undergraduates can also earn certificates in the Program in Music Performance, both as Music Majors and as majors of other departments.
 Those who do not plan to pursue a degree or certificate in music are of course welcome to take courses with world-renowned composers and music historians, take instrumental or voice lessons in the private studios of top professionals, and audition to perform with our many ensembles: six jazz groups, three choruses, two orchestras, a wind ensemble, an opera theater, a musical comedy troupe, at least a dozen chamber music ensembles, a laptop orchestra, and almost twenty small a cappella singing groups.
+Through Trenton Arts at Princeton, students can also volunteer with the Trenton Youth Orchestra or Trenton Youth Singers, through which Trenton young musicians receive free coaching and private instruction from Princeton student musicians.

 Community members can attend numerous concerts throughout the academic year.
 In addition to student performances, world-renowned artists appear on the Princeton University Concerts series; leading performers of contemporary music showcase compositions by faculty and graduate composers through the Princeton Sound Kitchen; Sō Percussion, the Edward T. Cone Artists-in-Residence, perform and engage with the community.
 The student-run radio station WPRB: 103.3 FM broadcasts many styles of music, often featuring Princeton student performances.